azangru/mysite/src/links/webgl.md

     - [Euler Angles](https://youtu.be/YhlEW8W1tww)
     - [How do textures, models, and girlfriends work?](https://www.youtube.com/watch?v=KwEuurLRG_Q)
     - [Clipping](https://youtu.be/_jvzZh0jMk4)
+- [Introduction to Computer Graphics textbook by David Eck](https://math.hws.edu/graphicsbook/) — a textbook for an undergraduate course on the fundamentals of computer graphics, taught using webgl 2.0.

 ## Video resources
 - [Scrolling images with WebGL and Three.js](https://www.youtube.com/watch?v=ivg603bYDk8) — Yuri Artiukh’s youtube channel is great in general